microsoft/StemGNN/README.md

 [Electricity](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014),
 [ECG](http://www.timeseriesclassification.com/description.php?Dataset=ECG5000)

-Since complex reorganizations need to be conducted on the above datasets provided in the urls before fed into StemGNN model, we provide a organized version of PEMS07 ([./dataset/PeMS07.csv](./dataset/PeMS07.csv)) for reproduction convenience.
+Since complex reorganizations need to be conducted on the above datasets provided in the urls before fed into StemGNN model, we provide an organized version of PEMS07 ([./dataset/PeMS07.csv](./dataset/PeMS07.csv)) for reproduction convenience.
 The PeMS07.csv is in shape of `T*N`, where `T` denotes total number of timestamps, `N` denotes number of nodes.
+Run command `python main.py` to trigger training and evaluation on PeMS07.csv.

 ## Results